 It helped tremendously that George Lucas was one of the producers and writers.
 Despite his self-indulgent nature regarding wanting to perfect the original Star Wars trilogy, he told Spielberg that trying to make a perfect movie is the formula for going broke.
 Cinema is meant to be less about perfection than magic, since cost-effective film-making is about deception.
 Spielberg wanted more character development versus Lucas wanting a faster pace.
 Lucas won in the long run because the movie cost less than Close Encounters of the Third Kind but earned more money.
 Spielberg wasn’t too bitter, because he hired Lucas to oversee the post-production on Jurassic Park while he was overseeing the preparation of Schindler’s List.

 Most people will tell you that threequels are the worst part of any trilogy e.g. Return of the Jedi and The Last Crusade.
 Spielberg, however, thinks less of sequels or what he refers to as the little dip in quality (when he compared Back to the Future Part II with The Temple of Doom).
-He doesn’t like dark films that much, so it’s probable that he doesn’t share fan preferences such as Superman II or The Dark Knight as much as the other installments.
+He doesn’t like dark films that much, so it’s probable that he doesn’t share fan preferences such as The Empire Strikes Back or The Dark Knight as much as the other installments.
 To his credit, he did serve some sort of directorial capacity on Star Wars: Episode III – Revenge of the Sith.
 Lucas gets criticized for making movies designed to create merchandise, but he saw it as an opportunity to have his own film studio (one that has actually helped other film-makers).

 Lucas wanted Spielberg, Ron Howard and Martin Scorsese to direct the Star Wars prequels, but he was told to direct them instead.
-Having different directors helped offset expectations on each of the Mission: Impossible movies.
+Having different directors helped offset expectations on the first five Mission: Impossible movies.
 Conversely, the original Batman movie series suffered from having different directors.
 Given how the sequels had two villains per movie, Batman could have done with having Julian Sands play a version of Cluemaster who competes for the attention of the media and Batman.
-Sands in Warlock made me think of this.
+Seeing Sands in Warlock made me think of this.